 The Library of Congress does not interpret this instruction to apply to Hebraica niķud, the system of strokes and dots appearing with the characters in vocalized texts.
 The main use of diacritical marks (glyphs added to basic characters, in the words of Wikipedia) added to roman characters is to change the sound-value of the letter to which they are added.
 For example, when the diacritical mark cedilla is added to the letter /c/, the resulting combination /ç/ is pronounced differently from /c/.
 Adding the nekudah pataḥ to the letter bet does not change the pronunciation of the bet--it indicates the following vowel sound.
 Most nekudot are properly vowels, not diacritics.
-(An exception is the dagesh kal, which actually changes the pronunciation of certain letters in much the same way that the cedilla affects the pronunciation of the letter /c/.)
+(An exception is the dagesh kal, which actually changes the pronunciation of the letter /c/.)

 This being the case, it is not required to add glyphs representing the nekudot to transcriptions of non-roman data in bibliographic data, even if the nekudot themselves, or some of them, appear in the resource being cataloged.
-The nekudot are not discritical marks within the scope of RDA 1.7.4.
+The nekudot are not diacritical marks within the scope of RDA 1.7.4.